-Having already released a book of short stories, a poetry collection, and her 2018 memoir The Terrible, Daley-Ward is now releasing The How: Notes on the Great Work of Meeting Yourself, a written guide to unlocking your creative potential, to “see and feel more of who we really are behind the preconceived notions of propriety and manners we've accumulated.”
+Daley-Ward has released a book of short stories, a poetry collection, 2018 memoir The Terrible, and The How: Notes on the Great Work of Meeting Yourself, a written guide to unlocking your creative potential, to “see and feel more of who we really are behind the preconceived notions of propriety and manners we've accumulated.”

 To mark its release, we reached out to Daley-Ward to ask her our 21 Questions about life and literature, and she opened up about the “joy and strange, strange things” of Roald Dahl, drinking wine with Jeanette Winterson, and the superpower she wishes she had.

 Which writer do you most admire and why?

 There are too many to list here, but the first person that springs to mind is Alice Walker.
 She was such an important influence on my early writing because she touched topics I had never seen explored before.
 She spoke of things I wanted to hear about but had no reference for.
 I was so inspired by the frankness and beauty of her work.

 What was the first book you remember loving as a child?

 What was your favourite book when you were a teenager?

 The Color Purple by Alice Walker.
 The story was so full and charged with difficulty and cruelty, but also so much beauty and joy.